-Any student desiring college credit in applied music must obtain the consent of the instructor.
+Any student wishing to register for applied music lessons should first contact the instructor.
 If a student is taking one-half credit of applied lessons, he/she must fulfill a minimum of 12 half periods (25 minutes) in order to satisfy the credit requirement for the semester.
 If a student is taking one credit of applied lessons, he/she must fulfill a minimum of 12 full periods (50 minutes) in order to satisfy the credit requirement for the semester.
 Any lessons that are given over the minimum are done so at the discretion of the instructor.
 This policy considers vacation time, illness, and other official changes to the Viterbo calendar.